w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 is the admin.
 Then, under `config: PalletNftsCollectionConfig`, you can configure your collection's specifying different settings:

-- `settings` you can specify (in a bitflag-format) settings for your collection
+- `settings` you can specify (in a bitflag-format) settings for your collection:
-  - Transferrable items: items can be non-transferrable (good for soul-bound NFTs)
+  - Transferrable items: items can be non-transferrable (good for soul-bound NFTs),
-  - Unlocked metadata: metadata can be locked.
+  - Unlocked metadata: metadata can be locked,
-  - Unlocked attributes: attributes can be locked.
+  - Unlocked attributes: attributes can be locked,
-  - Unlocked max supply: allows to change the max supply until it gets locked (i.e. possibility to change the supply for a limited amount of times)
+  - Unlocked max supply: allows to change the max supply until it gets locked (i.e. possibility to change the supply for a limited amount of times),
-  - Deposit required
+  - Deposit required.

 Everything is unlocked by default.